Want to see one of the UK’s best castles? St Michaels Mount in Cornwall is a must see attraction for just that.

 This is a fun part of the trip to St Michael’s Mount for sure!

-The tides part I mentioned in the beginning of the post so I’ll skip over that part.
+The tides part I mentioned at the beginning of the post so I’ll skip over that part.

 If you have your own transport then it’s an easy several minute drive from Penzance to Marazion where you can then connect by the small boats if the tide is high, or walk the causeway at low tide.